Example configuration.yaml entry

 Configuration Variables

 Allows you to define different themes.
-See below for further details.
+See Defining themes for details.

 List of additional JavaScript modules to load in latest JavaScript mode.